MagCwang/Smart-Template-Customizer/README.md

 ## Features

+- Click "index" in the list to open the web page directly
 - Dropdown menus for selecting business type and design style
 - A button to apply changes and display the selections